Budry/ServerManager/README.md

 ```
 Default command name is ```server-manager``` but you can change this if run installation script with command name argument.

+And next you must edit ```/home/user/.server-manager``` config file and fill your paths and configuration.

 ## Usages

 **Important!
 Server manager must be run with sudo**